-This documentation describes one in a series of public-use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII data file and a SAS transport file, the 2001 Other Medical public use event file provides information on the purchases of and expenditures for visual aids, medical equipment, supplies, and other medical items for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Other Medical event file can be used to make estimates of the Other Medical event utilization and expenditures associated with medical items for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data obtained in the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file and SAS transport file, the 2001 Hospital Inpatient Stays (STAZ) public use file provides detailed information on hospital inpatient stays for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the STAZ event file can be used to make estimates of hospital inpatient stay utilization and expenditures for calendar year 2001.
+As illustrated below, this file consists of MEPS survey data from the 2001 portion of Round 3 and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2 and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).